snorrena/jasonFileReadWrite/Readme.md

 concurrently for running the node application and the java application at the same time. live-server for running a simple web server to serve the web application.

+npm install live-server concurrently

 Java 8 is used to run the Apache Spark server application.
 Maven is used to build the project and manage dependencies.

+Use a package manager such as sdman or asdf to install Java 8 and Maven.

 How to build and run the project: